Appraisal/ Valuation Services

 7- Evaluation method by the company’s remaining value:

 This method is similar to cash flows deduction model.
 Yet, it suffices with a limited number of years that is not associated with the productive capacities of assets, provided that the remaining value of the company shall be calculated in the last year of the evaluation term.
 More than one method are used to evaluate that remaining value of the company.
-In addition to the previous methods, there are more than one way; however, the said seven methods are the most popular and commonly used in the domain of shares evaluation.
+In addition to the previous methods, there is more than one way; however, the said seven methods are the most popular and commonly used in the domain of shares evaluation.

 Which evaluation method will be selected by the stock exchange investor?